Society for AIDS in Africa

 The cooperative work will look at ways the organizations can support each other in dissemination of information, sharing lessons learned, look at opportunities with JIAS and SAHARA J, and when possible, participate in each other’s conferences.

-Further information on SAHARA is available at: www.sahara.org.za / Version française.
+For more information on SAHARA, visit: www.sahara.org.za / Version française.